Privately owned specialty coffee shops are ubiquitous and their number is constantly growing.

 See what the business is worth.
 Take action to increase its value.

-You can determine what your coffee shop is worth based on its earnings and a number of key financial and operational performance factors.
-What’s more, you can also see how these factors affect your business value – and what you can do to increase your business worth.
+In conclusion, you can determine what your coffee shop is worth based on its earnings and a number of key financial and operational performance factors.
+Moreover, you can also see how these factors affect your business value.
+And what you can do to increase your business worth.